 Helena Dewhurst RVN

-Helena qualified as a veterinary nurse in 2017 and a self-professed ‘cat lady’ she would like to undertake further feline nursing courses.
-Helena is a volunteer for Cats Protection and has fostered kittens for local charities, including hand rearing from as young as a day old.
-Helena has two cats of her own; ginger Leo who moved in many years ago and an anxious tabby Pippin who started life as a feral.
+Helena qualified as a veterinary nurse in 2017 and has since completed the ISFM Certificate in Feline Nursing.
+Cats are her passion!
+Helena was a volunteer for Cats Protection for many years and has fostered kittens for local charities, including hand rearing from as young as a day old.
+Surprisingly she only has one cat of her own (at the moment!); anxious tabby Pippin who started life as a feral.
 Aside from cats she enjoys cycling, camping and reading.

 Evie Elcock RVN